Comparing The Top 3 Vocal Synthesizers

 Cons:

-• Some female voice banks may sound quite similar
+• Some female voice banks might sound a touch similar

-Synthesizer V is always improving.
+Synthesizer V is always getting better.
 Discover more at Dreamtonics.
-Expect to invest around $79.00 for each singer's voice bank.
-While aiming for that natural touch, some users still find the sound slightly robotic.
+You’ll likely spend around $79.00 for each singer's voice bank.
+While aiming for that organic vibe, some users still find the sound a bit robotic.

 VOCALOID